 The scent was too flowery for me, but what I liked was the paper packaging.
 I don’t have a soap allergy, but I want sustainable products, including their packaging.
 Nowadays there is hardly any soap available in Spain that is wrapped in paper.
 Even in the Eco store, the Marseille soap is wrapped in plastic.

 I usually buy my soap at an old crafts market, if I happen to bump into it.
 Those are usually barren or have a banderole of paper around them.
-The best soap I have found so far is honey soap, which was a present of a nice beekeeper in the center of Spain.
+The best soap I have found so far is honey soap, which was a present from a nice beekeeper in the center of Spain.

 Table of contents